VMois/vmois.github.io/_posts/2022-05-05-build-web-analytics-from-scratch.md

 ---
 layout: post
-title: Building web analytics project from scratch
+title: Build your own web analytics from scratch
 tags: [web-analytics,cloudflare,javascript]
 comments: false
 readtime: true
 slug: build-web-analytics-project-from-scratch
+last_modified_at: May 25, 2022
 ---

-In this article, I want to write about why and how I built my custom web analytics project.
+In this article, I want to write about why and how I built my web analytics from scratch.
 I will explain my motivation and walk you through the technical details of the project.

 ## Why to roll your own analytics?

 I want to write articles that are useful and insightful.
 To do that, I need to understand how my content is performing and where it needs to improve.
 After some consideration, I decided to focus on how much time visitors spend on a page (so-called “time-on-page”).
 This metric can provide me with valuable feedback.
 If most of my visitors spend only 10 seconds on an article, maybe, it was not that useful.

-I am using [Plausible](https://plausible.io) as a web analytic tool for this blog.
+I am using [Plausible](https://plausible.io) as a web analytics tool for this blog.
 It provides a way to measure how much time visitors spend on a page.
 But, it has an issue.
 When a user visits only a single webpage, the "time-on-page" metric is not calculated ([details](https://github.com/plausible/analytics/discussions/863)).
 Unfortunately, this is the situation with my blog.
 Most of the visitors visit only one article.
 Meaning I lose the majority of the valuable insights.
-Because of that, I decided to build my web analytics tool.
+Because of that, I decided to build my web analytics project.

 ## Building the project

-Before I started building, I decided to create a list of requirements for the MVP version of my project:
+Before I started building, I decided to create a list of requirements for the MVP version:

 - **hosted on a serverless platform**; it makes maintenance and scaling easier

 - **hosted for free**, I am on a tight budget here :satisfied:

-- **does not store private data of visitors**; no cookies
+- **does not store private data of visitors**; no cookies or IP addresses

 - **focuses on the "time-on-page" metric only**; other features are less important